 Your unique voice should be authentic have all the personality that you and/or your brand needs to be known for.
 So having something to say and saying it with conviction and consistency is no longer optional.

 In a recent presentation which I attended, author, speaker, and entrepreneur, Jonathan Fields, shared some insightful views on what’s required to not only find your online voice but also fuel creativity, innovation and new ideas in his book titled Uncertainty: Turning Fear and Doubt Into Fuel for Brilliance.

 He recommends that you need to go out on a limb.
 His premise is originality and great work requires action and decisions in the face of risk and loss.
 Be forewarned.
 This path can make you recoil, become paralyzed or move as fast as possible to get it over with.

-To successfully manifest the voice in your head and turn it into reality, you have to have skin in the game with the risk of loss.
+To successfully manifest the voice in your head and turn it into reality, you need to have skin in the game with the risk of loss.
 Emotional, reputation, financial or all of the above.
 And creating your online voice by default creates exposure to judgement because everyone on the Internet can see and hear what you develop—anytime, anywhere, instantly.
 The result is an uncertain outcome with exposure to judgment by others.

 Embrace the uncertainty without falling apart.

 So how do you embrace this kind of uncertainty, risk and exposure?

 Think about what’s the smallest thing you can put out there to get real time feedback on what works or what’s not successful.
 A small post.
 A blog comment.
 Or an updated profile.
 The smaller the better.